poiyomi/PoiyomiDocs/docs/shading/main.md

 ### Toon

 Toon add pass lighting behaves somewhat like the Multilayer Math lighting mode.
 It uses gradient settings to determine the start and end points of the added lighting.
+This is the most common Add Pass to use for Toon-based shading.

 <details>
 <summary><b>Toon Options (Add Pass)</b></summary>